Lucyloop/python-scraper-encircle-marketing/README.md

 1. database: tyres.db (sqlite)
 2. csv: web1_allTyresData.csv, web2_allTyresData.csv

 If you have any questions, please let me know.
-Thank you for the test!!
+Thank you!!